microsoft/verona/testsuite/README.md

 Each test's expectations depends on its mode.
 - `compile-pass`: Compilation must succeed.
 - `compile-fail`: Compilation must fail.
-The compiler's standard error will be compared against the test file using `FileCheck`.
+The compiler's standard error will be compared against the test file using `OutputCheck`.

 Each mode is implemented by a `.cmake` file at the top of the testsuite directory.